izotx/JMCRainbow/README.md

+    UIKit Method that can be used to generate the rainbow UIImage based on hue Extension to UIView that can be used to generate rainbow background.

+    Feel free to use in your projects as long as you keep my contact information.

     Copyright  by Janusz Chudzynski
     Website:izotx.com
     Email: janusz@izotx.com
     Twitter: @appzzman

-    UIKit Method that can be used to generate the rainbow UIImage based on hue Extension to UIView to produce rainbow background to anything and everything

-    Feel free to use in your projects as long as you keep my contact information.